pskfyi/minecraft-outlander-modpack/pack/config.md

 Using configuration to hide uncraftable items and items which the modpack intends to treat as removed.

+## Sewing Kit

+- Removed the basic Sewing Station entirely in favor of its variant "Sewing Station with Drawers" which retains its inventory.
+  - Renamed the variant to just "Sewing Station."

 ## Spice of Life: Carrot Edition

 - Player starting health set exceptionally low - just 2 hearts.
 However, eating